wavemotion-dave/StellaDS/readme.txt

  A huge number of bankswitching schemes are supported to handle virtually any rom types (except DPC+ with ARM code support).
-The newer EF/DF/SB schmes are supported for ROM sizes up to 256K!
+The newer EF/DF/SB schmes are supported for ROM sizes up to 256K and 3E and 3F schemes up to 512K.

  SaveKey support is incorporated as well for the games that utilize it.